A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Further numerical results regarding Section

-For the OT problem from $\rho_0$ to $\rho_b$, we plot the pushforwarded samples $\{T_\theta(\boldsymbol{X}_i)\}$ in Figure \ref{append fig: MA50D non equal gaussians plot samples}.
-We use the $T_\theta$ obtained at the end of each algorithm.
-Furthermore, we provide the intermediate results obtained by the NPDG algorithms as well as the PD-Adam algorithms in Figure \ref{append fig: MA50D nonequal gaussians heat maps}.
-The PD-Adam method behaves unstable in this example, while the proposed NPDG method performs robustly for both preconditions.
+For the OT problem from $\rho_0$ to $\rho_b$, we provide the intermediate results obtained by the NPDG algorithms as well as the PD-Adam algorithms in Figure \ref{append fig: MA50D nonequal gaussians heat maps}.
+PD-Adam behaves unstably in this example, while NPDG method performs robustly for both preconditions.